 - Post weekly with updates, educational content, or treatment highlights

-- Respond to every review within 24 hours (both positive and negative)
+- Respond to every review within 24 hours (both positive and negative).
+Say thank you, address concerns, invite follow-up.

 - Upload fresh photos monthly (treatment rooms, staff, before/after of your facility)